element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `user_ips_max_age`

-How long to track users’ last seen time and IPs in the database.
+How long to track users' last seen time and IPs in the database.
 Set to `null` to disable clearing out of old rows.
 Defaults to `"28d"`.

 Example configuration:
 ```yaml